Northernlion

 Ryan Gary Letourneau (born November 28, 1988), better known as Northernlion (NL), is a Canadian streamer and YouTuber.
-He is a part-time gaming streamer on Twitch and uploads parts of his streams to YouTube, while also creating content exclusively for YouTube.
+Letourneau created his YouTube channel in 2006 and gained an online following through his Let's Play videos of indie games.
+He has been credited with bringing popularity to several indie titles.
+On Twitch, Letourneau created the "Northernlion Live Super Show" variety stream series, which ran from 2013 to 2021.
+He has received three nominations from The Streamer Awards.

 Career

 YouTube

-Letourneau created his YouTube channel "Northernlion" on May 30, 2006.
+Letourneau created his YouTube channel, "Northernlion", on May 30, 2006.
 In 2011, he began regularly posting content to YouTube full-time, mainly consisting of Let's Play videos of various indie games.
 That same year, Letourneau began uploading gaming videos of The Binding of Isaac, which became one of his most popular Let's Play series and helped garner him an online following.
-Let's Play videos of The Binding of Isaac, including Letourneau's, were credited by game developer Edmund McMillen in bringing popularity to the game and boosting its sales.
-In 2013, Letourneau interviewed McMillen about The Binding of Isaac, where he stated that the popularity of the game convinced him to make Rebirth.
+Let's Play videos of The Binding of Isaac, including Letourneau's, were credited by game developer Edmund McMillen with bringing popularity to the game and boosting its sales.
+In 2013, Letourneau interviewed McMillen about The Binding of Isaac, where the developer stated that the popularity of the game convinced him to make Rebirth.
 One year later, Letourneau attended the Game Developers Conference to discuss the impact of Let's Play videos on the sales of various video games, also referencing how the popularity of his Binding of Isaac videos led to increased exposure of the game.

-Letourneau has also been credited for popularizing other video games with his gaming videos, such as Enter the Gungeon, Slay the Spire, Monster Train, and Umamusume: Pretty Derby.
-Bob McCann of TechRadar described Letourneau as "[managing] to be both informative and talk through his tactical choices during games, which many viewers find useful."
+Letourneau has been credited with popularizing other video games with his gaming videos, such as Enter the Gungeon, Slay the Spire, Monster Train, Umamusume: Pretty Derby, and Balatro.
+Bob McCann of TechRadar described Letourneau as "[managing] to be both informative and talk through his tactical choices during games, which many viewers find useful".
 Jonathan Lee of Yahoo!
-News has also noted Letourneau for his "quick wit."
+News has said that Letourneau is "known for his quick wit".